Knife Sharpening Q&A

 A: The short answer is yes, at least occasionally.
 A dull knife is a minor misery to work with.
 Dull knives are potential accidents waiting to happen.
 Dull knives are time wasted.

-My tools and setup allow me to do things in minutes that would take a typical home sharpener many hours to do.
+Our tools and setup allow us to do things in minutes that would take a typical home sharpener hours to do.
 And there's accuracy.
-Do you know the angle you're sharpening, honing, or steeling your knives?
+Do you know the angle at which you're sharpening, honing, or steeling your knives?
 Have you taken the time to thin out the thickness behind the edge of your knives?
 Quality Assurance at Keith Nix Knives takes care of that.
 We know the angle.
 We thin the edges at the right angle.
 We hand sharpen the apex of your knives.
 If you're reasonably good at steeling or stropping, you shouldn't need my services more than once a year unless you're a professional chef or butcher.
 But your edges do need a reset now and then.
 That's where Professional Knife Sharpening comes in, and the answer is YES, it is worth the cost!

 Q: What does it cost to have my knives Professionally Sharpened?

 A: This is the most asked sharpening question here at Keith Nix Knives, so let's address it early and get it out of the way.
 We charge $1 per blade plus $1 per inch of blade.
 Serrated knives are $2 per inch of blade.
 That is, a knife with an 8" blade costs $9, a 6" blade is $7, and so on.
 The handle length doesn't count!
-For that cost, you get the following:

-Every knife receives this attention:
+Every Knife receives this attention:

-1) A full inspection of your knife to check for cracks in the steel and other safety issues.
+1) A full inspection of your Knife to check for cracks in the steel and other safety issues.

 2) Measurement of "thickness behind the edge," the key metric in keenness.